 You might also be interested in these examples:

 Crafting a retirement resignation letter requires thoughtfulness and a clear understanding of the essential elements that should be included.
 This letter is your formal farewell to your workplace, and it’s important to leave a positive and professional impression.
-Here’s what you need to include:
+Here’s how to write retirement resignation letter:

 Formal greeting